michael840101/insightAssessmentH1B/README.md

 The records in the file will be sorted by __`NUMBER_CERTIFIED_APPLICATIONS`__, and in case of a tie, alphabetically by __`TOP_OCCUPATIONS`__.

-Each line of the `top_10_states.txt` file should contain these fields in this order:
+Each line of the `top_10_states.txt` file would contain these fields in this order:
 1. __`TOP_STATES`__: State where the work will take place
 2. __`NUMBER_CERTIFIED_APPLICATIONS`__: Number of applications that have been certified for work in that state.
 An application is considered certified if it has a case status of `Certified`
 3. __`PERCENTAGE`__: % of applications that have been certified in that state compared to total number of certified applications regardless of state.

 The records in this file will be sorted by __`NUMBER_CERTIFIED_APPLICATIONS`__ field, and in case of a tie, alphabetically by __`TOP_STATES`__.

 Depending on the input (e.g., see the example below), there may be fewer than 10 lines in each file.
-There, however, should not be more than 10 lines in each file.
+There, however, would not be more than 10 lines in each file.
 In case of ties, only list the top 10 based on the sorting instructions given above.

-Percentages also should be rounded off to 1 decimal place.
-For instance, 1.05% should be rounded to 1.1% and 1.04% should be rounded to 1.0%.
-Also, 1% should be represented by 1.0%
+Percentages also would be rounded off to 1 decimal place.
+For instance, 1.05% would be rounded to 1.1% and 1.04% would be rounded to 1.0%.
+Also, 1% would be represented by 1.0%

 ## Example
-If you are given the input file, `./input/h1b_input.csv` with the following data:
+If you put the csv file in the input file, `./input/h1b_input.csv` with the following data:
 ```
 ;CASE_NUMBER;CASE_STATUS;CASE_SUBMITTED;DECISION_DATE;VISA_CLASS;EMPLOYMENT_START_DATE;EMPLOYMENT_END_DATE;EMPLOYER_NAME;EMPLOYER_BUSINESS_DBA;EMPLOYER_ADDRESS;EMPLOYER_CITY;EMPLOYER_STATE;EMPLOYER_POSTAL_CODE;EMPLOYER_COUNTRY;EMPLOYER_PROVINCE;EMPLOYER_PHONE;EMPLOYER_PHONE_EXT;AGENT_REPRESENTING_EMPLOYER;AGENT_ATTORNEY_NAME;AGENT_ATTORNEY_CITY;AGENT_ATTORNEY_STATE;JOB_TITLE;SOC_CODE;SOC_NAME;NAICS_CODE;TOTAL_WORKERS;NEW_EMPLOYMENT;CONTINUED_EMPLOYMENT;CHANGE_PREVIOUS_EMPLOYMENT;NEW_CONCURRENT_EMP;CHANGE_EMPLOYER;AMENDED_PETITION;FULL_TIME_POSITION;PREVAILING_WAGE;PW_UNIT_OF_PAY;PW_WAGE_LEVEL;PW_SOURCE;PW_SOURCE_YEAR;PW_SOURCE_OTHER;WAGE_RATE_OF_PAY_FROM;WAGE_RATE_OF_PAY_TO;WAGE_UNIT_OF_PAY;H1B_DEPENDENT;WILLFUL_VIOLATOR;SUPPORT_H1B;LABOR_CON_AGREE;PUBLIC_DISCLOSURE_LOCATION;WORKSITE_CITY;WORKSITE_COUNTY;WORKSITE_STATE;WORKSITE_POSTAL_CODE;ORIGINAL_CERT_DATE
 0;I-200-18026-338377;CERTIFIED;2018-01-29;2018-02-02;H-1B;2018-07-28;2021-07-27;MICROSOFT CORPORATION;;1 MICROSOFT WAY;REDMOND;WA;98052;UNITED STATES OF AMERICA;;4258828080;;N;",";;;SOFTWARE ENGINEER;15-1132;"SOFTWARE DEVELOPERS, APPLICATIONS";51121.0;1;0;1;0;0;0;0;Y;112549.0;Year;Level II;OES;2017.0;OFLC ONLINE DATA CENTER;143915.0;0.0;Year;N;N;;;;REDMOND;KING;WA;98052;